 If a question of safe practice is an issue, the student may not be allowed to continue in the course or program until the appeal process is concluded.
-While every effort will be made to expedite the appeal process, there is a possibility that the grievance may delay the grievant's completion of a course or program.
+While every effort will be made to expedite the appeal process, there is a possibility that the grievance may delay the grievant completion of a course or program.

-B. Non-Academic complaint/grievance/appeal procedure
+B. Non-Academic complaint/grievance procedure

-The following procedure provides the steps for a student to file a complaint/grievance/appeal about the conduct of a faculty member, other TMCC employee, student, or auxiliary service personnel about a matter unrelated to academic decisions.
-Example of a non-academic complaint/grievance/appeal-student to student argument, fighting, or threatening contact.
+The following procedure provides the steps for a student to file a complaint/grievance about the conduct of a faculty member, other TMCC employee, student, or auxiliary service personnel about a matter unrelated to academic decisions.
+Example of a non-academic complaint/grievance student to student argument, fighting, or threatening contact.

-- The student wishing to file a complaint/grievance/appeal about a matter not related to academic decisions may discuss the matter with the person responsible for the work area of the person who is TMCC Student Hand Book--14 the subject of the complaint/grievance/appeal in an effort to resolve the situation informally.
-This meeting must take place within 14 days of the date of the action. - 2.
-If not resolved through informal discussion and over a period not to exceed 7 days, the student may complete a Non-Academic Complaint Form within 7 days of speaking with the individual who the complaint/grievance/appeal is against. - 3.
-The form is submitted to the Dean of Student Services - 4.
-Within the next seven days, the Dean of Student Services schedules a meeting with the student to attempt to resolve the concern.
-The person whose action caused the complaint/grievance/appeal may be invited by either the student or the Dean of Student Services to attend the meeting. - 5.
-A written response will be provided to the student by the Dean of Student Services either personally or by first-class mail within 7 college days of the meeting - 6.
-If the student is not satisfied with the Dean of Student Services written response, she/he has one 5 college days to request in writing that a grievance committee hear the matter.
+1. The student wishing to file a complaint/grievance about a matter not related to academic decisions may discuss the matter with the person responsible for the work area of the person who is the subject of the complaint/grievance in an effort to resolve the situation informally.
+This meeting must take place within 14 days of the date of the action.

+- 2. If not resolved through informal discussion and over a period not to exceed seven days, the student may complete a Non-Academic Complaint Form within seven days of speaking with the individual who the complaint/grievance is against. - 3.
+The form is submitted to the Dean of Students - 4.
+Within the next seven days, the Dean of Students schedules a meeting with the student to attempt to resolve the concern.
+The person whose action caused the complaint/grievance may be invited by either the student or the Dean of Students to attend the meeting.

+5. Resolution of Complaints:

+- A. The Dean of Students must make a decision in relation to the complaint and must communicate his or her decision to the parties, in writing, within twenty-eight calendar days of receiving the complaint. - B. If the complaint involves a college policy or procedure and if, in the opinion of the Dean of Students, the complaint has substance, the Dean of Students must arrange for the relevant policy or procedure to be reviewed, with a view to preventing a recurrence and ensuring continued improvement. - C. If the resolution of the complaint involves potential disciplinary action for an employee, the Dean of Students does not have authority over the employee, then he/she will forward a recommendation for disciplinary action to the appropriate supervisor.

+Appeal Procedure

+1. If the student is not satisfied with the Dean of Students written response, she/he has five college days to request in writing that a grievance committee hear the matter.
 This request is given to the TMCC Vice President.
-A hearing will be scheduled within five 5 college days.
-The recommendations of the grievance committee will be provided to the TMCC Vice President within five 5 college days of the hearing.
-The Vice President in conference with the President will have 7 college days to decide whether to accept the recommendation of the committee or to render a different decision.
-The TMCC Vice President will notify the student in writing within that time frame.
-The decision of the Vice President is final and there are no further means of appeal to be made.
-In cases where the appeal involves the TMCC President, the appeal will be heard by the Board of Directors.
+A hearing will be scheduled within five college days.
+The recommendations of the grievance committee will be provided to the TMCC Vice President within five college days of the hearing.
+The Vice President in conference with the President will have seven college days to decide whether to accept the recommendation of the committee or to render a different decision.
+The TMCC Vice President will notify the student in writing within that period.
+The President's decision is final and cannot be appealed.
+In cases where the appeal involves the TMCC VicePresident, the President will hear the appeal.
+In cases where the appeal involves the TMCC President, the Board of Directors will hear the appeal.